Gold Lunar Horse 1oz

 Incl. £0.00 VAT

 Free & fully insured UK Delivery.
 Learn more

 Secure & flexible payments.
 Learn more

-The Gold Lunar Horse is a brand new 24 carat 1oz gold coin issued by The Royal Mint.
+The Gold Lunar Horse is a 24 carat 1oz gold coin issued by The Royal Mint.
 This beautiful coin is crafted to 999.9 gold purity and combines the manufacturing expertise and tradition of Britain with the mystery of the Chinese Zodiac.
-Coins will be packed loose for small orders, or may come in tubes of 10 for larger orders.
+Coins will be packed loose for small orders or may come in tubes of 10 for larger orders.
 Coins can be individually protected by an acrylic coin capsule which can be purchased separately here.